 - Translate an audio recording into other languages

 As you can see, transcriptions can be used as a basis to translate an audio/video recording into other languages.
 So what exactly differentiates Translation from Transcription?

 Collins Dictionary describes translation as “[…] a piece of writing or speech that has been translated from a different language”.
-In short, this means that translating something is the process of transporting information/text/etc. from one language (the “source language”) to another (the “target language”).
+This means that translating something is the process of transporting information/text/etc. from one language (the “source language”) to another (the “target language”).
 Contrary to transcription, the most important part in translation is to make sure that the intended message of the text is correctly delivered and not “lost in translation”.

 - Website translations